-Using long exposure techniques gives us the ability to transform a scene into magical photographs.
-Here we show you the the skills and equipment behind this rewarding type of photography.
+Using long exposure techniques gives photographers the ability to transform scenes into magical photographs.
+Here we show you the skills and equipment behind this rewarding type of photography.

 Some Basic Theory Behind Long Exposure Techniques